Installing Zurb Foundation 5

 - In CMD.EXE, type

-- If this isn't found, go to http://nodejs.org/download and download the appropriate installer.
+node --version - If this isn't found, go to http://nodejs.org/download and download the appropriate installer.

 - In CMD.EXE, type